Ai Weiwei: Shanghai studio controversy

 Ai was placed under house arrest in November 2010 by the Chinese police.
 He said this was to prevent the planned party marking the demolition of his brand new Shanghai studio.

-The building was designed by Ai himself with assistance, and potency coming from a "high official [from Shanghai]" the new studio was a part of a new traditionally design by Shanghai Municipal jurisdiction.
+The building was designed by Ai himself with assistance, and potency coming from a "high official [from Shanghai]" the new studio was a part of a new traditional design by Shanghai Municipal jurisdiction.
 He was going to use it as a studio and mentor different architecture courses.
 After Ai was charged with constructing the studio without the required approval and the knockdown notice had been processed, Ai said officials had been anxious and the paperwork and planning process was "under government supervision".
 According to Ai, a few different artists were invited to create and structure new studios in this area of Shanghai because officials wanted to create a friendly environment.

 Ai stated on 3 November 2010 that authorities had let him know two months earlier that the newly completed studio would be knocked down because it was illegal and did not meet the needs.
 Ai criticized that this was biased, stating that he was "the only one singled out to have my studio destroyed".
-The Guardian reported Ai saying Shanghai municipal authorities were "upset " by documentaries on subjects they considered delicate—in particular a documentary featuring Shanghai resident Feng Zhenghu, who lived in forced separation for three months in Narita Airport, Tokyo, and one focused on Yang Jia, who murdered six Shanghai police officers.
+The Guardian reported Ai saying Shanghai municipal authorities were "upset" by documentaries on subjects they considered delicate—in particular a documentary featuring Shanghai resident Feng Zhenghu, who lived in forced separation for three months in Narita Airport, Tokyo, and one focused on Yang Jia, who murdered six Shanghai police officers.

 At the end of the term, the gathering took place without Ai.
 All of his fans had a river crab, an allusion to "harmony", and a euphemism used to jeer official censorship.
 Ai was eventually released from house arrest the next day.

 Like other activists and intellectuals, Ai was stopped from leaving China in late 2010.
 Ai suggested that the higher ups wanted to stop him from attending a ceremony in December 2010 to award the 2010 Nobel Peace Prize to fellow dissident Liu Xiaobo.
 Ai said that he was never invited to the ceremony and was attempting to travel to South Korea where he had an important meeting when he was told that he could not leave for reasons of national security.

 On 11 January 2011, Ai's studio was knocked down and destroyed in a surprise move by the government, who had previously told him the studio would be destroyed only after the beginning of the New Year on 3 February 2011.